penelopecj/sei-project-2/README.md

 * We discussed and agreed on consistent code styles, indentation, and naming conventions.
 * We made sure to commit early and often in case we broke something and needed to roll back to a previous version.
 * We kept our user stories small and well-defined, trying to always come back to what our target user would actually want and need.
-* We began by scaffolding a basic React app from a template.
+* We saved time by scaffolding a basic React app from a template.
 * We then built our file structure as below.

 ![VS Code file structure](./src/images/file-structure.png)